 Helping Babies with Trapped Wind

 Burping is essential to help your baby whether breast fed or bottle fed.
 Winding techniques such as Wonky Winding positions the baby’s stomach so that the trapped air bubbles move from the stomach and up the oesophagus.
-It’s important to keep that oesophagus straight so that the wind can easily travel up and out of baby.
+This technique was created by Lyndsey Hookway.
+Remember, to keep that oesophagus straight so that the wind can easily travel up and out of baby.

 Baby massage is also an excellent tool against trapped wind.
 Massaging the tummy acts as a way of moving the wind through the digestive system.
 Due to that immaturity, babies can find it difficult to deal with the trapped wind themselves.